wu-hongjun/xwift_shelf/xwift/README.md

 * You may now write any script and modules in their corresponding scripts in the `/scripts` folder.
 * To run them, simply write a function call in `playground.py` similar to the example I gave, and `Alt+A` to pass the call into Maya.
 * Xwift will do all the dirty job and automatically install, reload, and refresh your script into Maya.
-* Once you are happy with your code, make it a button into the shelf and you are all done!
+* Once you are happy with your code, make it a button into the shelf, and you are all done!